Sankofa-Bloom/choptime-mobile-menu/CAMPAY_SETUP.md

 ## 🎉 **Ready to Go!**

-Your KwataLink app is now fully integrated with Campay payment gateway.
+Your ChopTime app is now fully integrated with Campay payment gateway.
 The integration includes:

 - ✅ **Real-time payment processing**
 - ✅ **Multiple payment methods**